 This document presents the current status of the operation tools and describes how the PY4 roadmap showed in MS710 [R 1] has been implemented.

-As a general consideration the operational tools is continuing the transformation process, started with the EGI-InSPIRE project, that is modifying the old Grid operations used during the EGEE projects in a more general solution, independent from the underlying technologies, and able to serve different projects and Research Infrastructures.
+As a general consideration the operational tools is continuing the transformation process, started with the EGI-InSPIRE project, that is modifying the old Grid operations used during the EGEE projects in a more general solution, independent from the underlying technologies, applicable to the grid platform as well as to the EGI federated cloud platform, and able to serve different projects and Research Infrastructures.
 This is proved by the adoption of some of our tools in EUDAT [R 40] and Mapper project [R 41].
+Interest in join development of these tools evolving them into open source projects is being discussed with e-Infrastructure and research infrastructure representatives.

 Moreover, advanced fail over mechanisms have been introduced to make sure that the availability and reliability of the tools can be maximised.